owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Login Filter
 ~~~~~~~~~~~~

-The settings in the login filter tab determine which user detail will be
+The settings in the Login Filter tab determine which user detail will be
 compared to the login value entered by the user.
 It is possible to allow
 multiple user details.
 It is also possible to enter a raw LDAP filter.